AdriaanBoshoff/IPWho.is-Delphi-API/README.md

 # IPWho.is Delphi API
- Delphi API to interface with ipwho.is
+ Delphi API to interface with https://ipwho.is/

 ## Usage